prog4biol/pfb2019/problemsets/ontology_problemset.md

+   __extra credit__
+   Have your script take a series of terms.
+For example, if you really want all transcription factor annotations you should really use GO:0006355 "regulation of transcription, DNA-templated" and GO:0003677 “DNA binding”.

-This is a start to your script
+If you like, this is a start to your script

 ```
 #!/usr/bin/env python3